carthick/hurry-scurry/README.md

 I have created this repository in the journey of my learning.

-This is a open source repo anyone can go and contribute to this repo .
+This is an open source repo anyone can go and contribute to this repo .

 I mainly focus on Django and python projects.